 Index coverage includes the following:

-- Select Sector Indices such as: Consumer Staples, Consumer Discretionary, Consumer Staples, Energy, Financial, Industrial, Materials, Technology, Health Care, and Utilities.
+- Consumer Staples, Consumer Discretionary, Consumer Staples, Energy, Financial, Industrial, Materials, Technology, Health Care, and Utilities.

 Some of the data items available include: